ethereum/remix-ide/docs/FAQ.md

 ### Deploy & Run

-**Q:** I am using an Infura endpoint in my app, but when I try to deploy against that endpoint in remix IDE selecting "web3 provider" and putting my endpoint in, it's telling me that it can't connect
+**Q:** I am using an Infura endpoint in my app, but when I try to deploy against that endpoint in Remix IDE selecting "External HTTP Provider" and putting my endpoint in, it's telling me that it can't connect

 **A:** If the endpoint you are using is http, it won't work.